 The Optoma GT1080HDR projector is a mid-range value-oriented gaming projector that crams a lot of features into a surprisingly low price point.
-Its range of features makes it excellent for a great number of use cases; it’s a strong contender for the best short throw projector, best projector for gaming, and best ceiling mounted projector for buyers unable to shell out over a grand on higher-end offerings.
+Its range of features makes it excellent for many use cases; it’s a strong contender for the best short throw projector, gaming projector, and ceiling-mounted projector for buyers unable to shell out over a grand on higher-end offerings.

 The Optoma GT1080HDR is a great mid-range full HD projector with a slew of features that make it great for a large variety of use cases.
 Its enhanced gaming mode enables a high refresh rate (120hz) with fast response times, its high contrast and HDR support deliver a solid movie experience, and its short-throw distance makes it good for setting up in a home theater without a lot of room.

 - High refresh rate

 Noticeably beating out cheaper options like the ViewSonic PX747 and the BenQ TH671ST, the Optoma GT1080HDR provides very solid image quality for its price point.
 As its name suggests, it supports HDR (unlike similar options such as the BenQ HT2150ST), which works reasonably well thanks to its high brightness and deep contrast ratio.
 It’s unsurprisingly beaten out by pricier options like the Acer H7850 (which offers much deeper contrast and a much higher resolution, at over twice the price), but it’s significantly cheaper while still offering solid image quality of its own.
 The only notable flaw of the Optoma GT1080HDR’s image quality is its usage of DLP technology; users sensitive to the rainbow effect are very likely to notice it on this projector.